-A: I offer weekly drum lessons and guitar lessons with a month-to-month commitment.
+A: I offer weekly drum lessons and guitar lessons with a month-to-month minimum commitment.
 Lessons are 30 minutes and $125/month, which includes sales tax.

 Make up lessons are not guaranteed, except for instructor absence or inclement weather.
 If I have to cancel a lesson, I will let you know as soon as possible and send you a list of alternate lesson times for the week.
 If you can't make it to a lesson, let me know as soon as possible before the lesson, and I can send you a list of alternate lesson times for that week.